 I would definitely class myself as a film nerd.
-The cinema is like a second home to me (it smells like popcorn and dreams) and I go as often as I can.
+The cinema is my second home (it smells like popcorn and dreams) and I go as often as I can.
 I particularly like disaster and zombie films (watching people run and panic en masse delights me) and I love the Coen Brothers, Woody Allen and Wes Anderson films.
-I’ll often go to see a film more than once and I can talk about films for hours.
+I’ll often go to see a film more than once and I can literally talk about films all night.

 17) I crochet

-A few years ago I decided to learn a hobby that would take me away from my computer screen so I taught myself to crochet with a book and YouTube (the irony of learning from YouTube is not lost on me).
-I particularly like making blankets and I sometimes teach other people how to crochet.
+Many years ago I decided to learn a hobby that would take me away from my computer screen, so I taught myself to crochet with a book and YouTube (the irony of learning from YouTube is not lost on me).
+I particularly like making blankets and I’ve taught many other people how to crochet.